MOSAICS-NIH/MOSAICS/README.md

 ## Feedback
 Please report bugs identified within the source code and other errors like typos found in the user manual using the [issues](https://github.com/MOSAICS-NIH/MOSAICS/issues) feature.
 Other comments and suggestions are always welcome.
 Thank you for your help.

+## Troubleshooting
+Are you having difficulty using MOSAICS?
+Not certain how to prepare your simulation for analysis?
+Need help adding an unrecognized lipid type or other basic inputs parameters?
+No problem!
+Please post your questions in the [issues](https://github.com/MOSAICS-NIH/MOSAICS/issues) section.